 LinearReactor = struct with fields: time: [3x1 double] values: [1x1x3x1 ss] blockName: 'scdcstr/Bode Plot'

-values field stores the linear systems as an array of LTI state-space systems.
+values field stores the linear systems as an array of LTI state-space models.
 For more information, see Model Arrays.
+The corresponding simulation times for the linearizations are logged in the

 P1 = LinearReactor.values(:,:,1); P2 = LinearReactor.values(:,:,2); P3 = LinearReactor.values(:,:,3);

-The Bode plot of the linear system at time 27 sec, when the reactor transitions from low to high residual concentration, indicates that the system could be unstable.
-Displaying the linear systems in pole-zero format confirms this:
+The Bode plot of the linear system at a time of 27 seconds, when the reactor transitions from low to high residual concentration, indicates that the system could be unstable.
+To confirm this result, displaying the linear systems in zero-pole-gain format.

 zpk(P1) zpk(P2) zpk(P3)